- How should I look after my smoke detectors?

 You should use a vacuum cleaner to clean your smoke detectors at least once a year, paying particular attention to the sensor.

 If the detector emits a single beep approximately every ten seconds the battery is low in power.
-The detector will continue to work but the battery should be replaced at the earliest opportunity.
+The detector will continue to work, but the battery should be replaced at the earliest opportunity.
 Keep a spare battery at hand to ensure a ready replacement is available.

 We are installing hard-wired smoke detectors in all our properties.
 If your home still has battery powered detectors contact your local Housing office and we will replace them with hard wired units.

-We will be inspecting all homes to make sure they are have mains powered detectors as part of a wider electrical safety check programme.
+We will be inspecting all homes to make sure they all have mains powered detectors as part of a wider electrical safety check programme.
 If your property has not been checked please contact your local Housing office for advice.

 We work with the Scottish Fire and Rescue Service which can arrange a home fire safety visit.
 Local crews will schedule an appointment to come to a person's home and check your smoke alarms where necessary and highlight any potential fire hazards.
 This is a free service.